US will allow Ukraine to use American antipersonnel land mines against Russian forces

-Austin said Russian ground troops are leading the movement on the battlefield, rather than forces more protected in armored carriers, so Ukraine has “a need for things that can help slow down that effort on the part of the Russians.”
+Russian ground troops are leading the movement on the battlefield, rather than forces more protected in armored carriers, so Ukraine has “a need for things that can help slow down that effort on the part of the Russians,” Austin said during a trip to Laos.

-Russia's bigger army is slowly pushing Ukraine's outnumbered army backward in the eastern Donetsk region.
+The announcement came two months before Donald Trump moves back into the White House.
+Trump has pledged to swiftly end the war and has criticized the amount the U.S. has spent on supporting Ukraine.
+Biden administration officials say they are determined to help Ukraine as much as possible before Joe Biden leaves office.

 “The land mines that we would look to provide them would be land mines that are not persistent, you know, we can control when they would self-activate, self-detonate and that makes it far more safer eventually than the things that they are creating on their own,” Austin said.

-Nonpersistent land mines generally require batteries, so overtime they become unable to detonate, making them safer for innocent civilians than those that remain deadly for years.
+Nonpersistent land mines generally require batteries, so they become unable to detonate over time, making them safer for civilians than those that remain deadly for years.

-He noted that Ukraine is currently manufacturing its own antipersonnel land mines.

-The U.S. already provides Ukraine with antitank land mines.
-Russia has routinely used land mines in the war, but those do not become inert overtime.
+Austin noted that Ukraine is already manufacturing its own antipersonnel land mines.
+And the U.S. already provides Ukraine with anti-tank mines.
+Russia has routinely used land mines in the war, but those don't become inert over time.

+Britain had been quietly pressing the U.S. to ease restrictions on how Western-supplied missiles are used.
+And on Wednesday, unconfirmed news reports said Ukraine had fired British-made Storm Shadow cruise missiles at Russia for the first time.
+British and Ukrainian officials didn't confirm the reports.

+Officials with France's military and president's office, meanwhile, declined to say whether Ukraine is using French long-range SCALP missiles to strike targets in Russia, citing France's military secrecy policy.
+But French President Emmanuel Macron has been advocating for such a step for months.

+After the Biden administration allowed Ukraine to attack Russia with longer-range U.S. missiles, Russian President Vladimir Putin lowered the threshold for using his nuclear arsenal, with the new doctrine announced Tuesday permitting a potential nuclear response by Moscow even to a conventional attack on Russia by any nation that is supported by a nuclear power.

+That could potentially include Ukrainian attacks backed by the U.S..

-The American diplomatic mission in Kyiv said it had received a warning of a potentially significant Russian air attack on the capital and was staying shut for the day.
+The American diplomatic mission in Kyiv said it had received a warning about a potentially significant Russian air attack on the Ukrainian capital and was staying closed for the day.
 It anticipated a quick return to regular operations.

-The Spanish, Italian and Greek embassies also shut to the public for the day, but the U.K. government and France said that their embassies remained open.
+The Spanish, Italian and Greek embassies also closed for the day, but the U.K. government and France said that their embassies remained open.

-Russian President Vladimir Putin subsequently lowered the threshold for using his nuclear arsenal, with the new doctrine announced Tuesday permitting a potential nuclear response by Moscow even to a conventional attack on Russia by any nation that is supported by a nuclear power.

-That could potentially include Ukrainian attacks backed by the U.S..

-Western leaders dismissed the Russian move as an attempt to deter Ukraine's allies from providing further support to Kyiv, but the escalating tension weighed on stock markets after Ukraine used American-made ATACMS longer-range missiles for the first time to strike a target inside Russia.
+Western leaders dismissed the Russian reaction to the U.S. missile decision as an attempt to deter Ukraine's allies from providing further support to Kyiv, but the escalating tension weighed on stock markets after Ukraine used American-made ATACMS longer-range missiles for the first time to strike a target inside Russia.

 Western and Ukrainian officials say Russia been stockpiling powerful long-range missiles, possibly in an upcoming effort to crush the Ukrainian power grid as winter settles in.